PTAfricanMarketPlace2/backend/README.md

 ---------------------------------------------------------------

-<h2> The Pitch:
+<h2> The Pitch:</h2>
     * Sauti Africa empowers small business owners, particularly women, to improve their business and economic opportunities to grow out of poverty.

 The use of this app will:

     * enable these users (business owners) to create a listing for items they have for sale.

     * allow a user to log onto the site and see various categories to help them set their own prices.